 Beanie hat pattern for the whole family

-- This beanie hat pattern is constructed in a professional program for clothing pattern development and it is available in sizes 0 – 99 years (find size chart below).
+- This beanie hat pattern is constructed in a professional program for clothing pattern development and it is available in sizes for all age groups (find size chart below).

 - When printing, be sure to select "Poster" and size "100%" to print the pattern correctly.